Austin Wolf

 Justin Heath Smith (born April 3, 1981), known professionally as Austin Wolf, is an American former gay pornographic film actor.
-Throughout his career, he won six GayVN Awards, two Pornhub Awards, two Grabby Awards, and two Str8UpGayPorn Awards.
+His career ended in scandal following his arrest for the receipt, distribution and possession of child sexual abuse material and subsequent confession to other acts of child sexual abuse and exploitation.

-Born and raised in Texas, Wolf moved to New York City at age 20, where he became an escort and won three International Escort Awards.
+Born and raised in Texas, Wolf moved to New York City at age 20, where he became an escort.
 He made his debut as a pornographic actor in 2012 with the gay pornographic studio Randy Blue, with whom he worked for three years before signing an exclusive contract with Falcon Studios.
 He began working exclusively with CockyBoys starting in 2019 and with Men.com starting in 2023.

-In 2024, Wolf was arrested and charged with possessing and distributing hundreds of videos of child pornography.
-The following year, he pleaded guilty to a felony charge of enticing a minor to have sex and was sentenced to 19 years in prison.
+In 2024, Wolf was arrested and charged with possessing and distributing hundreds of videos of child sexual abuse material.
+In 2025, he pleaded guilty to a felony charge of enticing a minor to engage in illegal sexual activity and was sentenced to 19 years in prison.